Local Public Health Practice Opportunities

 It is a non-paid, for-credit, field experience that allows you to apply your public health skills "at the elbow" of experienced public health practitioners.
 You must apply and be accepted prior to registering for the appropriate academic credits.
 Placements are part-time placements for 1 to 2 half-days per week with local public health agencies, community-based organizations, and health departments in Baltimore City.

-To view the syllabus for the Baltimore Community Practicum course, click here.
-To review and apply for available internship opportunities through the course, visit: https://my.jhsph.edu/Resources/SearchTools/pos/Pages/home.aspx from September 1 - September 19th.
-The application will be online September 1.
+To view the syllabus for the Baltimore Community Practicum course (550.864.01), click here.
+To review and apply for available internship opportunities through the course, visit: https://my.jhsph.edu/Resources/SearchTools/pos/Pages/home.aspx from August 31 - September 18.
+The application is due by Tues, September 19 by 11:59 pm.
+The application can be found here.

 PHASE is a non-paid, for-credit internship program through the Johns Hopkins Bloomberg School of Public Health in partnership with the Maryland Department of Health & Mental Hygiene (DHMH) and the Mid-Atlantic Public Health Training Center (MAPHTC).
 PHASE provides students opportunities to apply coursework in professional practice settings at Maryland state and local public health agencies.